fiszbein-lab/evopython/README.md

 python features.py --maf path/to/maf --aligned-on species_name
 ```
 where `--aligned-on` is the name of the species that the files are indexed on;
-atext file, **features.txt**, will be written in the same directory as the MAF file.
+a text file, **features.txt**, will be written in the same directory as the
+MAF file.